Cloudslab/iGateLink/README.md

 Android easy and efficient.
 The library makes it simple to create new data-driven applications without having to care about Android service and thread management.
-All the user of the library has to do is just defining of how to collect data and elaborate data within the framework.
+Everything the user of the library has to do is just defining of how to collect data and elaborate data within the framework.

 The goal of the library is to make the development of Android applications